Signs You May Need Gutter Guards

 - Brush guards are just what they sound like: large brush bristles that sit in your gutters to let water through while blocking debris.
 Brush guards cost around $4.05 per linear foot.

 - Foam guards are light and easy to install.
-Debris collects on the foam instead of in your gutter.
-On average, you can expect to pay $2.47 per linear foot for foam guards.
+The foam collects debris and keeps it out of your gutter.
+On average, you can expect to spend $2.47 per linear foot for foam guards.

-- Screen guards have large holes that allow water through while stopping debris.
+- Screen guards have large holes that let water through while stopping debris.
 On average, you can expect to pay $4.54 per linear foot for screen guards.

-- Mesh guards stop debris but allow water to flow through.
+- Mesh guards stop debris but let water through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and allow debris to slide off rather than sitting on top of your gutters.
-Mesh guards cost around $4.25 per linear foot.
+They're durable and let debris slide off rather than sitting on top of your gutters.
+Mesh guards cost roughly $4.25 per linear foot.

-- Surface tension guards, also called reverse curve guards, use surface tension to let water flow into your gutters while debris slides off.
-Normally, they can be seen from the ground.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows through into the gutter.
+They are often visible from the ground.
 On average, you can expect to spend $3.33 per linear foot for surface tension guards.